ai4life-opencalls/oc_1_project_3/README.md

 1. Open and run `scripts/4_process_folder_with_classifier.ijm`.
 2. If you want to exclude masks from the analysis, check `Exclude masks` and choose the folder containing the masks.
+3. At the end of the computation, all results are saved in the result folder, including the summary table.

 We recommend to perform a quality control to check whether the masks are correct.
 For this, you can either open all images in Fiji and compare them, or used the